andrewGreggSAS/azure-viya-partner-sandpit-iac/README.md

     3. Increase Total Regional vCPUs(Cores-vCPUs) 410 from 10
 #### SAS Viya Order
-* You need permission to download the viya Order [insert screenshot and link to PNG on how to do this]
+* You need permission to download the viya Order
+  * If you haven't already done so watch the deployment overview viya4 deployment video https://video.sas.com/sharing?videoId=6204768249001 this will give an overall idea of the steps we are automating [insert screenshot and link to PNG on how to do this]
   * steps
     * Open the email with your Viya or or access https://my.sas.com/en/my-orders.html
+    * See SAS Installation Documentation https://documentation.sas.com/?docsetVersion=v_001&docsetId=mysasprtl&docsetTarget=p0tu7dceilgd9mn17o4p6j674nz9.htm#p0ne79e56scnp0n1scgg9yilenaf

 * Create the SAS Viya Order Api ( If you have not already done so) [insert screenshots here]
   * steps